krokyk/jwt-nodejs-express-tutorial/README.md

 ```
 code jwt-nodejs-express-tutorial/
 ```
 You can close _WSL_ prompt now.
-We will be working exclusively in _VSCode_ from now on.
+You will be working exclusively in _VSCode_ from now on.

 Inspect the contents of the project.
 You can ignore the `images` dir (it contains images for this readme) but take a look into the one called `project-evolution`.